 Preparing for Percutaneous Closure

 - Limiting the procedure – Patients who experienced a recent bacterial or fungal infection are usually not allowed to undergo percutaneous closure.
-This is to limit the spread of microorganisms in the surgical tools.
+This is to limit the spread of microorganisms in surgical tools.

 - Allot time for recuperation – While percutaneous closure is minimally invasive, patients would still be required to recuperate for at least 24 hours after the procedure.
 This will allow for further monitoring and evaluation of cardiac activities post-treatment.

 - Risk factors – Physicians greatly consider cardiovascular risk factors in intervening using percutaneous closure.
-In patients with a risk for such diseases, additional screening procedures (such as coronary angiogram) may be performed prior to treatment.
+In patients with a risk for such diseases, additional screening procedures (such as a coronary angiogram) may be performed prior to treatment.